-Lastly, the moratorium on the repayment of principal and interest related to the financial assistance granted under the AERAM section of the PAUPME has been extended until November 30, 2021.
+The moratorium on the repayment of principal and interest related to financial assistance granted under the AERAM section of the PAUPME has been extended to January 31, 2022.

-- halted or significantly reduced capacity to deliver goods or services;
+- the inability or significantly reduced capacity to deliver products (goods and services) or merchandise;

-The assistance granted will take the form of a loan of up to a maximum of $50,000, based on the following terms:
+The assistance granted will take the form of a loan or loan guarantee of up to a maximum of $50,000, based on the following terms:

 - 3% interest rate;

-- a moratorium until September 1, 2021 on the principal and interest repayment;
+- 3-month moratorium on principal and interest repayment;

-- the possibility of an additional 12-month moratorium on principal repayment;
+- possibility of an additional 12-month moratorium on principal repayment;

 - 36-month loan amortization following the moratorium;

-- The possibility of amortizing the loan repayment up to 60 months after the moratorium.
+- possibility of amortizing loan repayment up to 60 months following the moratorium.

 For applications of $50 000 or more, please consult the website of the Concerted Temporary Action Program for Business administered by Investissement Québec.

 Moreover, the federal government has established the Canada Emergency Rent Subsidy (CERS) , intended for commercial tenants and the owners of commercial buildings.
-It covers part of their commercial rent or building expenses for the period from September 27, 2020 to June 2021.
+It covers part of their commercial rent or building expenses.
 The Canada Emergency Wage Subsidy (CEWS) modified on November 19, 2020, remains in force and enables employers to cover part of their employees’ wages.